Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addTestDevice5.jpg)

-Step 5B.6 Now we have to manually flash the id & key into 7681.
+Step 5B.6 Now we have to manually flash the id and key into 7681.
 Open the terminal that is connected to 7681 and enter the following command:
 ```
 AT#FLASH -s0x180e9 -c[deviceId]
 ```